 Performance-wise, 2003 Grand Prix owners seem very happy.
 They love the engine power, great pick-up, easy cruising capability, and the stability and confidence of the wide track handling.
 The Grand Prix looks and feels sporty enough for parents who don't want to entirely sacrifice fun for responsibility.
 Seating room is spacious and gas mileage decent.
 The heads-up display remains a favorite feature.
 A sloping roofline limits rear headroom, say owners, the thinly padded seats are not comfortable for long trips.
 Once again, a shoddy-looking plastic interior suffers from rattling and is not durable.
 Some drivers report a noisy ride.

-Talk about the 2003 Pontiac Grand Prix
+What's your take on the 2003 Pontiac Grand Prix?

 Pontiac Grand Prix Questions

-Grand Prix No Start
+03 Pontiac Grand Prix No Power